 - Glass lids are convenient, because you can check cooking progress without lifting the lid.
 Use the manufacturer's guidelines for oven safety.

-Bottom line: Lids that fit snugly will keep moisture in the pot.
-Allrecipes' new 4-Piece Stackable Hard Anodized Sauce and Fry Pan Set includes a tempered-glass lid, allowing cooks to keep an eye on simmering dishes, which helps to reduce boil-overs.
+Lids that fit snugly will keep moisture in the pot.
+A tempered-glass lid lets cooks keep an eye on simmering dishes, which helps reduce boil-overs.

 Pre-Packaged Sets or Hand-Picked Pieces?

 Many manufacturers sell matching starter sets with 5, 8, or even 10 commonly used pieces for a budget price.
 However, you you may not have space or need a large set, and the same material doesn’t always work well for every cooking task.